ajberkley/cl-binary-store/README.md

 - Stable API and no breaking changes (this is a standard Common Lisp goal)

 ## In progress / planned soon
-- [ ] Pluggable versioned coding schemes:
+- [X] Pluggable versioned coding schemes
   - [ ] optimized for highly referential data (tag bits mainly used for references instead of 8 bit tag codes)
   - [ ] optimized for non-referential data (tag bits used for immediate small numbers, small vectors / lists, for example)
   - [ ] messagepack (for example)